De Havilland Canada Dash 8: DHC resale

-In 1986, Boeing bought the company in a bid to improve production at DHC's Downsview Airport plants, as well as better position itself to compete for a new Air Canada order for large intercontinental airliners.
+In 1986, Boeing bought the company in a bid to improve production at DHC's Downsview Airport plants, believing the shared production in Canada would further strengthen their bargaining position with the Canadian government for a new Air Canada order for large intercontinental airliners.
 Air Canada was a crown corporation at the time, and both Boeing and Airbus were competing heavily via political channels for the contract.
-It was eventually won by Airbus, which received an order for 34 A320 aircraft in a highly controversial move.
-The allegations of bribery are today known as the Airbus affair.
+It was eventually won by Airbus, which received an order for 34 A320 aircraft.
+Allegations of secret commissions paid to Prime Minister of Canada Brian Mulroney are today known as the Airbus affair.
 Following its failure in the competition, Boeing immediately put de Havilland Canada up for sale.
 The company was eventually purchased by Bombardier in 1992.

 Q-Series, -400

 The market for new aircraft to replace existing turboprops once again grew in the mid-1990s, and DHC responded with the improved "Series 400" design.

 All Dash 8s delivered from the second quarter of 1996 (including all Series 400s) include the Active Noise and Vibration System designed to reduce cabin noise and vibration levels to nearly those of jet airliners.
-To emphasize their quietness, Bombardier renamed the Dash 8 models as the Q-Series turboprops (Q200, Q300, and Q400).
+To emphasize their quietness, Bombardier renamed the go-forward production of Dash 8 models as the "Q"-Series turboprops (Q200, Q300, and Q400).

 The last Dash 8-100, a -102, was built in 2005.

-In April 2008, Bombardier announced that production of the classic versions (Series 100, 200, 300) would be ended, leaving the Series 400 as the only Dash 8 still in production.
+In April 2008, Bombardier announced that production of the remaining classic versions (Series Q200 and Q300) would be ended, leaving the Series Q400 as the only Dash 8 still in production.
 Production of the Q200 and Q300 was to cease in May 2009.

-A total of 671 Dash 8 classics were produced; the last one was delivered to Air Nelson in May 2008.
+A total of 672 Dash 8 classics were produced; the last one was delivered to Japan Coast Guard in August 2008.

-The 1,000th Dash 8 was delivered in November 2010.
+Continuing on with the Q400, the 1,000th Dash 8 was delivered in November 2010.

 Production

 Bombardier aimed to produce the Q400 more economically.
 A deal with its machinists union in June 2017 allowed the assembly of the wings and cockpit section outside Canada and searches for potential partners commenced.

 Bombardier expected to produce the cockpit section in its plant in Queretaro, Mexico, outsourcing the wings to China's Shenyang Aircraft Corp, which already builds the Q400's centre fuselage.
 The Q400 components are chemically milled while older variants are assembled from bonded panels and skins.

-The production of Dash 8 Series 100 stopped in 2005.
-Later in 2009, Bombardier stopped the production of Series 100 and 200.
+The production of the Dash 8 Series 100 stopped in 2005, and that of the Series 200 and 300 in 2009.